 All organizations must demonstrate eligibility and integrity in order to receive discretionary funding.
-The Council has an extensive vetting process, which includes, but is not limited to the following:
+The Council has an extensive vetting process that includes, but is not limited, to the following:

-- Not-For-Profit Business Records Searches
+- Not-For-Profit Business Records Searches; and

-- News article searches
+- News article searches; and

-- Potential conflicts of interest
+- Potential conflicts of interest; and

-- Tax Warrant database searches
+- Tax Warrant database searches; and

-- Status as a not-for-profit entity; - Compliance with State Charity registration requirements or certification that the organization is exempt from the registration requirements; - Active Federal Employer Identification Number (EIN) from the IRS; - Current IRS tax exempt status; - Past evaluations of contract performance by funders; and - Review of Use of Funds and Public Purpose
+- Status as a not-for-profit entity; and

+- Compliance with State Charity registration requirements or certification that the organization is exempt from the registration requirements; and

+- Active Federal Employer Identification Number (EIN) from the IRS; and

+- Current IRS tax exempt status; and

+- Past evaluations of contract performance by funders; and

+- Review of Use of Funds and Public Purpose.